nicoRogalski/cng-hello-backend/README.md

 ## 2. Thougths on the project
 - Is Go ready to be used in the cloud enterprise environment ?
 - Can Go detach big ship backends like java ?

+### 07.06.2023
+- Using otel for logs/traces/metrics with existing contrib instrumentation makes life a lot easier.

 ### 20.02.2022
 - Some general packages for tracing, logging, and auth with a clean api needs to be implemented in order to not always do everything from scratch